gasolin/blog/source/_posts/current-progress-of-netmonitor-html.md

 ## What `Run on the Browser tab` means?

 `Run on the Browser tab` is a term versus `Run inside of the developer panel`.
 Traditionally Devtools are running inside of the browser's developer panel.
 But some of new Firefox Devtools support run as normal web pages.
 Those pages can be opened in a browser tab by any modern browser such as Chrome, Safari, or Edge.
-The benefit is we can improve Firefox Devtools with any Browser's Devtools, its an unfair advantage.
+The benefit is we can improve Firefox Devtools with any Browser's Devtools, its an unfair advantage.🚀

 {% mermaid %}
 graph LR